netmap/netmap-android/README.md

 # NetMap Game Client for Android

-This repository contains the code for the NetMap android client.
+This repository contains the code for the NetMap Android client.

 ## Setup